-Blocked sink drains are the most common services calls plumbers make.
-Unlike tubs or showers, sinks can not be snaked from above.
+Unblocking a kitchen sink drain is one of the most common service calls plumbers make.
+Unlike tubs or showers, sinks cannot be snaked from above.
 Sink openings are designed to prevent objects from getting into the pipes.
-Even if the cable fits the drain traps will make it difficult get the snake though.
+Even if the cable fits, the drain traps will make it difficult to get the snake though.

 - Small bucket